Clivillés and Cole: Beginnings

 David Cole and Robert Clivillés both performed in club Better Days (Clivillés as DJ and Cole as keyboardist) in the late 1980s.
-They become firm friends.
-In the late 1980s, Clivillés and Cole were active in the groups 2 Puerto Ricans, a Blackman, and a Dominican and The 28th Street Crew.
+They become friends following a joint DJ session at Better Days club.
+Their first official released collaboration was a 1986 remix of the song "It's Too Late (For Love)" by Stardom Groove, featuring Tonya Wynne.
+In the late 1980s, Clivillés and Cole were active in the groups 2 Puerto Ricans, a Blackman, and a Dominican and the 28th Street Crew.
 At the time they were the driving force of the short-lived Brat Pack.
 The duo were also responsible for the formation of pop group Seduction, for whom they wrote and produced a string of Top-10 hits.
-They contributed to the career of former The Weather Girls vocalist Martha Wash, who at the same time was one of the lead vocalists for the dance act Black Box.
+They contributed to the career of former the Weather Girls vocalist Martha Wash, who at the same time was one of the lead vocalists for the dance act Black Box.
 In 1990, Clivillés and Cole released a single featuring later C+C Music Factory rapper Freedom Williams, called "Get Dumb!
-(Free Your Body)", as The Crew.
+(Free Your Body)", as the Crew.
 The duo's biggest success, however, was the group C+C Music Factory, which became a worldwide sensation in 1991.